My Visit to Capri

 Monte Solaro Chairlift

 Single-person chairlift to Capri's highest point (1,932 feet).
 Twelve-minute ride from Anacapri over gardens, cliffs, and increasingly spectacular views.
 360-degree panorama at summit — Bay of Naples, Sorrento Peninsula, Vesuvius, Amalfi Coast, Faraglioni rocks, Ischia island. €12 round trip.
 Operating hours weather-dependent.
-Don't miss this — it's the island's most reliably magnificent experience.
-Bring layers; it's windier at the top.
+This is the island's most reliably magnificent experience.
+Bring layers; it is windier at the top.
+You can book ahead at the Anacapri station or simply arrive and purchase tickets on site.

 La Piazzetta (Piazza Umberto I)

-Capri town's legendary central square — the living room of the Mediterranean jet set since the 1950s.
-Tiny plaza surrounded by cafés where espresso costs €8 but people-watching is priceless.
-This is where Jackie Kennedy sipped Campari, where Sophia Loren still occasionally appears, where dolce vita was perfected.
+Capri town's legendary central square — the living room of the Mediterranean since the 1950s.
+Tiny plaza surrounded by cafes where espresso costs €8 but people-watching is priceless.
+This is where Jackie Kennedy sipped Campari, where Sophia Loren still occasionally appears, where the art of leisure was perfected.
 Outrageously expensive, utterly charming, completely worth one overpriced drink just to absorb the atmosphere.
 Arrive at funicular top, turn left.

 Gardens of Augustus (Giardini di Augusto)